 Subject in recorde d image is too dark.
-Insufficient light for shooting.
-Set the flash to flash on) (Basic Guide p.
-15).
+Insufficient light for shooting. •Set the flash to 🚺 (flash on) ( Basic Guide p.
+14).
 The subject is underexposed because the surroundings are too bright.
 Set the exposure compensation to a positive (+) setting (p.
 52).
 Use AE lock or use the spot metering function (pp. 49, 51).
 Subject is too far away for flash to reach.
 Shoot within correct flash range of the subject when using the built-in flash (p.
-136).
+135).
 Raise the ISO speed and then shoot (p.
 65).
 Subject in recorde image flashes whit d image is too bright, or te.
 Subject is too close, making the flash too strong.
 Shoot within correct flash range of the subject when using the built-in flash (p.
-136).
+135).
 The subject is overexposed because the surroundings are too dark.
 Set the exposure compensation to a negative (-) setting (p.
 52).
 Use AE lock or use the spot metering function (pp. 49, 51).
 Too much light is shining directly into the camera, or is being reflected off the subject.
 Change the shooting angle.
-Flash is set to on.
-Set the flash to (flash off) (Basic Guide p.
-15).
+Flash is set to on. •Set the flash to 😧 (flash off) ( Basic Guide p.
+14).
 Image contains noise.
 ISO speed is too high.
-Higher ISO speeds and the Im (High ISO Auto) setting may increase image noise.
+Higher ISO speeds and the A (High ISO Auto) setting may increase image noise.
 For higher image quality, select as low an ISO speed as possible (p.
 65).
-In M, M, M, M, M, M, M, M and M noise, the ISO speed increases and noise can appear.
+In A, A, S, A, S, A, M, C and M modes, the ISO speed increases and noise can appear.

-White dats annear on the image White dots appear Light from the flash has reflected off dust particles or insects in the air.
+White dots appear on the image.
+Light from the flash has reflected off dust particles or insects in the air.
 This is particularly noticeable when shooting using the wide angle.
 This is a phenomenon that occurs with digital cameras and does not constitute a malfunction.
 Eyes appear red.
 Light is reflected back from the eyes when the flash is used in dark areas.
 Set the [Red-Eye] function to [On] and shoot (p.
 35).
 For this mode to be effective, the subject must be looking right at the red-eye reduction lamp.
 Try asking them to look directly at the lamp.
 Even better results can be obtained by increasing the lighting in indoor settings or approaching closer to the subject.
 The shutter will not activate for approximately 1 second after the red-eye reduction lamp fires in order to improve the effect.
 You can correct red eyes in images using the Red-Eye Correction function (p.
 85).
-Continuous shooting slows down.
-The memory card's performance has dropped.
-To enhance the continuous shooting performance, you are recommended to format (Low Level Format) the memory card in the camera after you save all its images to your computer (p.
+Continuous shootin ng slows down.
+The memory card's performance has dropped. •To enhance the continuous shooting performance, you are recommended to format (Low Level Format) the memory card in the camera after you save all its images to your computer (p.
 29).
-Recording images long time. to memory card takes a Memory card was formatted in another device.
+Recording images to memory card takes a long time.
+Memory card was formatted in another device.
 Use a memory card formatted in your camera (p.
 29).